Judge clears way for Trump administration to pull thousands of USAID staffers off the job

 The administration says it is taking all required care of staffers as it terminates USAID programs and aims to recall thousands of workers and their families abroad.

-Meanwhile, American women and their spouses say they have been left in substandard medical care in posts in unstable countries, fearing for their lives.
+The American women and their spouses, however, say they have been left in substandard medical care in posts in unstable countries, fearing for their lives.

 “Everyone says I need to wait and see what happens” with Trump administration decisions, a USAID staffer, whose pregnancy is complicated by high-blood pressure, said in a court filing from her posting in an undisclosed country in Africa.